Jira | Jira PD

 {% step %}

-Go to **Workplace settings** → **Integrations** and switch to the **Jira** tab.
+Go to **Workplace settings** → **Integrations** and select either **Jira** or **Jira PD**.
 Select **OAuth** as the access method.

 {% endstep %}